AMEERKOTTA/hands_on_machine_learning_with_sklearn_keras_and_tensorflow/README.md

     + Discussion on Faster Optimizers.
     + Learning Rate Scheduling

-+ *Chapter 12 : Custom Models and Training with TensorFlow*
++ *Chapter 12 : Custom Models and Training with TensorFlow.*
     + Introduction